DavidBelicza/TextRank/README.md

 ### Asynchronous usage by goroutines

-It is thread safe.
-Independent graphs can receive texts in the same time and can be extended by more text also in the same time.
+It is thread-safe.
+Independent graphs can receive text at the same time and can be extended with more text concurrently.

 ```go
 package main